Applied Materials (AMAT) Non-Current Assets (2016 - 2025)

 - Applied Materials' Non-Current Assets rose 1690.04% to $15.4 billion in Q4 2025 from the same period last year, while for Oct 2025 it was $56.5 billion, marking a year-over-year increase of 1029.55%.
 This contributed to the annual value of $15.4 billion for FY2025, which is 1690.04% up from last year.

-- As of Q4 2025, Applied Materials' Non-Current Assets stood at $15.4 billion, which was up 1690.04% from $14.5 billion recorded in Q3 2025.
+- Applied Materials' Non-Current Assets amounted to $15.4 billion in Q4 2025, which was up 1690.04% from $14.5 billion recorded in Q3 2025.

-- Applied Materials' Non-Current Assets' 5-year high stood at $15.4 billion during Q4 2025, with a 5-year trough of $9.0 billion in Q1 2021.
+- Applied Materials' 5-year Non-Current Assets high stood at $15.4 billion for Q4 2025, and its period low was $9.0 billion during Q1 2021.

-- Over the past 5 years, Applied Materials' Non-Current Assets (Quarter) stood at $9.7 billion in 2021, then grew by 11.14% to $10.8 billion in 2022, then grew by 7.23% to $11.6 billion in 2023, then grew by 13.87% to $13.2 billion in 2024, then rose by 16.9% to $15.4 billion in 2025.
+- Applied Materials' Non-Current Assets (Quarter) stood at $9.7 billion in 2021, then rose by 11.14% to $10.8 billion in 2022, then rose by 7.23% to $11.6 billion in 2023, then rose by 13.87% to $13.2 billion in 2024, then increased by 16.9% to $15.4 billion in 2025.

-- Its last three reported values are $15.4 billion in Q4 2025, $14.5 billion for Q3 2025, and $13.9 billion during Q2 2025.
+- Its Non-Current Assets stands at $15.4 billion for Q4 2025, versus $14.5 billion for Q3 2025 and $13.9 billion for Q2 2025.